saffetsiraz/Games/_pages/privacypolicy.md

 ---

 **Last updated**
-August 15, 2025
+August 16, 2025

-# Privacy Policy for Merge Buddies
+# Privacy Policy for Our Games
-Merge Buddies (“we”, “our”, or “us”), developed by Saffet Şiraz, respects your privacy and is committed to protecting it through this Privacy Policy.
-This document explains how we collect, use, and safeguard your personal information in compliance with the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other applicable U.S. state privacy laws.
+Our games (“we”, “our”, or “us”), developed by Saffet Şiraz, respect your privacy and are committed to protecting it.
+This Privacy Policy explains how we collect, use, and safeguard your information in compliance with applicable privacy laws, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 ## 1. Information We Collect
-We may collect the following types of information:
+We may collect the following information:

 Automatically collected data: IP address, device type, operating system, app usage statistics.

 Advertising identifiers: Such as Google Advertising ID (for personalized and non-personalized ads).

-Analytics data: Through third-party tools.
+Analytics data: Through Firebase Analytics and other third-party tools.

+Crash reports: Through Firebase Crashlytics, which collects information about app crashes, device type, and operating system.

 Optional information: If you contact us, we may collect your email address or other contact details.